FTP vs. SFTP vs. SCP vs. Rsync - What's the difference between the protocols?

 While at a glance Secure File Transfer Protocol seems like it is simply File Transfer Protocol with added security, the two protocols are actually functionally different.

-SFTP requires authentication methods to function, and everything is done through a single port (a communication endpoint for sending or receiving data), which typically makes it faster, and easier to protect.
+SFTP requires authentication methods to function, and everything is done through a single port (a communication endpoint for sending or receiving data), which typically makes it faster and easier to protect.
 FTP has multiple open ports that can make it both slower and easier to intercept the data.

 The main advantage of FTP is that it’s easier to connect to–the same reason why it’s not advised for moving sensitive data.
 However, some legacy systems don’t support SSH and thus can’t connect using SFTP, leaving FTP as the best option to transfer files.

 Due to the similar naming conventions, there can be some confusion between SFTP and FTPS.
 SFTP stands for Secure File Transfer Protocol, while FTPS stands for File Transfer Protocol Secure.
-The difference is that FTPS adds security to the standard FTP protocol, whereas SFTP is an entirely different protocol albeit with a similar-sounding name.

 FTPS allows security through the TLS (Transport Layer Security) protocol and the Secure Sockets Layer (SSL) and is sometimes known as “FTP over SSL”.
 Like FTP, FTPS requires multiple ports to be open simultaneously, which can make it run into issues with firewalls.